impressto/arcana/public/sample-memory-document.md

 **Metrics Impact:** Initial user feedback suggests 25% improvement in task completion time and reduced confusion during onboarding.

 **Best Practice Established:** Implement learning modes for complex interfaces rather than cramming all guidance into the primary interface.
 Users appreciate the choice between guided and expert modes.

+### Memory Document as Onboarding Tool

+**Date:** October 3, 2025
+**Category:** Process & Best Practices
+**Impact:** High
+**Project Phase:** Ongoing

+**Situation:** Realized that our project memory document itself serves as an excellent onboarding resource, containing all the context and decisions that new team members need to understand.

+**Lesson:** Memory documents should be explicitly integrated into onboarding processes.
+They contain the "why" behind technical decisions that code alone cannot convey.

+**For Students & New Team Members:** Always reference the project memory document when joining a new project or codebase.
+It contains:
+- **Decision Context**: Why technologies and approaches were chosen
+- **Lessons Learned**: What didn't work and why (saves you from repeating mistakes)
+- **Project Evolution**: How understanding and requirements changed over time
+- **Team Knowledge**: Tribal wisdom that's not captured anywhere else

+**Implementation Guidelines:**
+1. **Make it Required Reading**: Include memory doc review in onboarding checklists
+2. **Use it as Reference**: When asking "why did we do X?", check the memory doc first
+3. **Keep it Updated**: As you learn, contribute back to the memory doc
+4. **Reference in Code Reviews**: Link to relevant decision log entries in PR discussions

+**Application:** Memory documents become most valuable when they're actively used, not just maintained.
+They should be living resources that teams genuinely reference for decision-making.

+**For Educators:** Teach students to create AND reference memory docs.
+The habit of documenting decisions is only valuable if those decisions are later referenced and built upon.

 ## 📚 Glossary & Terms